WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 ### Wallet fingerprinting

 Different software wallets have different methods of creating Bitcoin transactions.
-So if it becomes known that a transaction was created by a specific wallet, then it can be checked how this wallet handles change.
+So if it is known that a transaction was created by a specific wallet, then it can be checked how this wallet handles change.

 Wasabi tries to build the most common form of transaction structure, thus reducing the likely hood to identify any given transaction to be from Wasabi.
 However, Wasabi CoinJoins are very easily fingerprinted, and any coin associated is clearly managed with Wasabi Wallet.

 ### Round numbers

-When making a payment, then often the destination address receives a rounded number of bitcoin.
+When making a payment, then often the destination address receives a round number of bitcoin.
-Because the input is usually a non-rounded amount, the second output will also be non-rounded.
+Because the input is usually a non-round number, the other output will also be non-round number.
-This makes it clear that the second output is the change back to the sender.
+This makes it clear that the non-round number output is the change back to the sender.

 ```
 A [0.1293 0112 btc]  -->  B [0.0500 0000 btc]
-                          C [0.1189 4849 btc] (= change)
+                          C [0.0792 9962 btc] (= change)
 ```

 :::tip
-In order to protect your privacy, add or remove a couple sats from the payment amount to obfuscate your change.
+In order to protect your privacy, add (or remove when possible) a couple sats from the payment amount to obfuscate your change.
 :::

 ### CoinJoin